evgenys91/iot-data-simulator-docs/README.md

 ---------

+**Generate data**

-If you would like to **generate** data on fly.
+If you would like to generate data on fly.
 This can be achieved in two possible ways:

 a) With JS function.
 Go to *Create session* screen, then: